AntonioTorres23/OpenGL_Notes/Overview on Coordinate Systems.md

 This "viewing box" a projection matrix creates is called a **frustum** and each coordinate that ends up inside this frustum will end up on the user's screen.
 The total process to convert coordinates within a specified range to NDC easily mapped to 2D view space coordinates is called **projection** since the projection matrix projects 3D coordinates to the easy to map to 2D normalized device coordinates.

-Once all the vertices are transformed to clip space a final operation called **pers**
+Once all the vertices are transformed to clip space a final operation called **perspective division** is preformed where we divide the x, y, and z components of the position vector by the vector's homogeneous w component.
+Remember